Heckie75/kodi-addon-timers/README.md

 v4.0.0 (2024-09-xx)
 - New Feature: programming timers with full date (not only day within upcoming 7 days, feature request #34)
 - Limitations: Forecast of concurring timers is still only one week (depends of type of scheduling)
+- Added Preset of implicitly extra time / offset for EPG timers

 v3.9.4 (2024-08-18)
 - Bugfix: [Kodi v21] Addon can't play PVR items anymore, issue #42